 Generalization refers to extracting the shared parts from different classes to make a general base class of what they have in common.
 For C# this corresponds to inheritance.
 We call this a strong is-a relationship, because the class has all the same state and behavior as the base class.
 In UML, generalization is indicated by a solid arrow in the direction of inheritance:

 Also notice that we show that

 Fruit and its

 Has-a associations indicates that a class holds one or more references to instances of another class.
-In Java or Python, this corresponds to having a variable or collection with the type of the associated class.
+In C#, this corresponds to having a variable or collection with the type of the associated class.
 This is true for both kinds of has-a associations.
 The difference between the two is how strong the association is.

 Composition refers to assembling a class from other classes, “composing” it.
 As the composed class has references to the other classes, we call this a has-a relationship.
 However, the composing class typically creates the instances of the classes composing it, and they are likewise destroyed when the composing class is destroyed.
 For this reason, we call it a strong relationship.
 It is indicated in UML by a solid line from the composing class to those it is composed of, with a solid diamond “fletching” on the opposite side of the arrow (the arrowhead is optional).

 Aggregation and composition are commonly confused, especially given they both are defined by holding a variable or collection of another class type.
-Here’s a helpful analogy to explain the difference, based on the diagrams listed above:
+An analogy I like to use to help students reason about the difference is this:

 Aggregation is like a shopping cart.
 When you go shopping, you place groceries into the shopping cart, and it holds them as you push it around the store.
 Thus, a

 Contents, and you would add the items to it.
 When you reach the checkout, you would then take the items back out.
 The individual

 Grocery objects existed before they were aggregated by the